-- File name of a module located in SYSSSHARE:\.EXE - Name of an executive-mode system logical name representing a full file specification
+- File name of a module located in SYS\$SHARE:\.EXE - Name of an executive-mode system logical name representing a full file specification

-LOGINOUT is installed with privileges.
-Therefore, any image containing LOGINOUT callout routines must be installed.
+Note LOGINOUT is installed with privileges.
+LOGINOUT callout routines must be ins

 If the identifying logical is a list of several images, the images are sequentially activated in the listed order.
 If a specified image is not activated, the login fails.